-$$\alpha{b,a} = \int_b^a \mathbf{A} \cdot d\mathbf{l},$$
+$$\alpha{b,a} = \int{b}^{a} \mathbf{A} \cdot d\mathbf{l},$$

 where I is the arclength.
-Figure 4 shows the output of the algorithm providing Σ_1^A classification computing spectra of the Hamiltonian in (11.2) for different values of $B \in [0, 2\pi]$ using the stopping criterion (11.1) and an error tolerance of 10^{-2} .
+Figure 4 shows the output of the algorithm providing Σ_1^A classification computing spectra of the Hamiltonian in (14.2) for different values of $B \in [0, 2\pi]$ using the stopping criterion (14.1) and an error tolerance of 10^{-2} .
 The algorithm correctly leaves out the gaps in the spectrum, avoiding spectral pollution.
-We also show the output of the finite section method, which suffers from severe spectral pollution.
-One can study quasiperiodic tilings via periodic approximates [46].
-However, it is not clear how these approximations affect the spectrum [93], and in the case of a magnetic field, this imposes severe restrictions on the values of B allowed [114].
+We also show the output of the finite section method which suffers from severe spectral pollution.
+One can study quasiperiodic tilings via periodic approximates [38].
+However, it is not clear how these approximations affect the spectrum [82] and in the case of magnetic field, this imposes severe restrictions on the values of B allowed [106].
 In contrast, there is no such limitation for the new algorithm, which also provides rigorous error bounds and is guaranteed to converge.
 The new algorithm can also be used for non-constant magnetic fields.
 Finally, in Figure 5, we have also shown approximate eigenvectors for different values of B.

-3Discovered in 1982 by D. Shechtman who was awarded the Nobel prize in 2011 for his discovery.
+4Discovered in 1982 by D. Shechtman who was awarded the Nobel prize in 2011 for his discovery.

 FIGURE 4.
-Top: Output of the algorithm providing Σ_1^A classification computing spectra of the Hamiltonian in (11.2) with error tolerance parameter 10^{-2} and different strengths of the magnetic field.
+Top: Output of the algorithm providing Σ_1^A classification computing spectra of the Hamiltonian in (14.2) with error tolerance parameter 10^{-2} and different strengths of the magnetic field.
 The algorithm correctly leaves out the gaps and shows the fractal nature of the spectrum.
 Bottom: Output of the finite section method (4000 basis sites) showing severe spectral pollution.

-11.3.
+14.3.
 Non-Hermitian Hamiltonians.
-Non-Hermitian Hamiltonians have been standard in open systems.
-However, they have also found their way to quantum mechanics of closed systems due to the seminal work of C. Bender [16, 17].
-There are also other variants of non-Hermitian quantum mechanics pioneered by N. Hatano and D. R. Nelson [74, 75].
-The non-self-adjointness makes spectral computations incredibly difficult, and algorithms are typically unavailable for rigorous computations.
+Non-Hermitian Hamiltonians have been standard in open systems, however, they have also found their way to quantum mechanics of closed systems due to the seminal work of C. Bender [11, 12].
+There are also other variants of non-Hermitian quantum mechanics pioneered by N. Hatano and D. R. Nelson [63,64].
+The non-self-adjointness make spectral computations incredibly difficult, and algorithms have typically not been available for rigorous computations.
 As an example of computing pseudospectra and to demonstrate generality, we consider a non-normal operator A on $l^2(\mathbb{N})$ given by